rpradosiqueira/sidrar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Adjusted the DESCRIPTION file in according to the comments of a CRAN maintaner.

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Adjusted the 'info_sidra' function relating to the "no visible binding for global variable '.'" note.